dataq-instruments/Matlab-Example/README.md

  1. Open Windows->Control Panel->Device Manager and find find the COM port listed under Ports (COM & LPT), in the screen capture below, 2108 is on COM 4 <br/>
 ![alt text](https://www.dataq.com/resources/repository/matlab_devicemanager.png)

- 2. Since DI-188 uses Windows' generic CDC driver, it will not be listed with DI-188 label.
+ 2. Since DI-188 uses Windows' generic CDC driver, it will not be listed with DATAQ DI-188 label.
 You can confirm its port by removing then re-plugging in DI-188 and watch the changes of COM port list under Windows->Control Panel->Device Manager.

 **For Mac**: